 How to Get to Palomino from Cartagena

-You can also get a bus from the terminal or on Marsol or Berlinas to Santa Marta, then catch a bus from the market to Palomino.
+You can get a bus from the terminal, on Marsol, or on Berlinas to Santa Marta, then catch a bus from the market to Palomino.
 On my last trip in April 2019, Berlinas charged 44,000 pesos from Cartagena to Santa Marta (from Santa Marta, follow the instructions above).

 If you are planning to travel to Palomino from Cartagena, I highly recommend that you also check out the gorgeous mountain town of Minca and Tayrona National Park before or after Palomino.
 Santa Marta is also worth checking out for a day or two.